 6.6 The Treasurer shall: i.
 Chair the Budget Committee meetings; ii.
 Be responsible for the custody of all records, ledgers, receipts, or documents dealing with the financial affairs of SAGE.; iii.
 Be responsible for the SAGE accounting process and for all receipts and disbursements; iv.
 Be responsible for the administration of funds according to SAGE and for the preparation of all financial statements; v.
 Carry out any other duty the Council deems relevant to the Treasurer portfolio.

 6.5 The VP Administration shall: i.
 Record minutes at all Council meetings and General Assemblies; ii.
 Be the SAGE archivist and ensure the continuity of the association’s institutional memory; iii.
 Publish a newsletter twice per semester in the fall and winter semesters; iv.
 Develop online media and work with the media to advance the causes that Council deems important; v.
 Maintain the SAGE website including but not limited to updating current SAGE events, by-laws and minutes from Council meetings and General Assemblies; vi.
 Post relevant information on social media and maintain the SAGE social media accounts; vii.
-Liaison with the Graduate Program Assistant about SAGE events and affairs; viii.
+Liaison with the Graduate Program Assistant about SAGE events and affairs as well as CEVA; viii.
 Carry out any other duty the Council deems relevant to the VP Administration portfolio.

 6.7 The Academic Rep shall: i.
 Serve as the SAGE liaison with the faculty, staff, and undergraduate student associations within the Department of English for anything associated with the academic stream, in cooperation with the VP Internal; ii.
 Represent SAGE at Department of English faculty meetings; iii.
 Coordinate English graduate student representation on the University’s academic and administrative organs, along with the President; iv.
 Carry out any other duty the Council deems relevant to the Academic Rep portfolio.